SAP-archive/teched2020-DEV161/exercises/ex3/README.md

     <br><br>![](images/2020-10_BAS_Template_Selection_.jpg)<br><br>

 7. Select *Upload a Metadata Document* as the datasource.
+    >*Upload a Metadata Document* option is used to present the capability to decouple development of an SAP Fiori app from its backend.
     <br><br>![](images/2020-10_BAS_Datasource_and_Metadata_File_Path-1_.jpg)<br><br>

 8. To select the *Metadata file path*, click the `folder` icon, expand `home > user > projects > data`, select `metadata.xml`, and click *Open*.